KeithWilliamsGMIT/vagrant-swarm-ansible/README.md

 This repository shows how to setup a cluster of virtual machines using Vagrant.
 These virtual machines will be configured to work with Docker Swarm and Ansible by assigning each node to either a manager or worker group.
 The aim is to create a multi-node Swarm locally to simulate a cloud environment.

+**Check out [digitalocean-swarm-terraform](https://github.com/KeithWilliamsGMIT/digitalocean-swarm-terraform) on how to create a similar cluster on DigitalOcean using Terraform.**

 ## Getting Started

 The first step to getting started is to clone the repository: